On this page

 Source: Industry analysis 2024

-Our recommendation: For security-focused careers, certifications provide faster ROI and higher industry recognition.
-However, a cybersecurity degree provides broader computer science fundamentals that benefit long-term career growth.
+For security-focused careers, certifications provide faster ROI and higher industry recognition.
+A cybersecurity degree gives you broader computer science fundamentals that benefit long-term career growth.
 The optimal approach: degree + certifications, or certifications first with degree later.

 Career Paths